isomerpages/moe-xinminsec/_ccas/Performing Arts/Chinese Dance.md

 **CCA Achievement** <br>
-Attained a Certificate of Distinction in Singapore Youth Festival (SYF) 2019<br>
+* Attained a Certificate of Distinction in Singapore Youth Festival (SYF) 2019<br>
-Attained Certificate of Distinction and Certificate of Accomplishment in Singapore Youth Festival (SYF) 2021
+* Attained Certificate of Distinction and Certificate of Accomplishment in Singapore Youth Festival (SYF) 2021<br>
+* Attained a Certificate of Distinction in Singapore Youth Festival (SYF) 2023